unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 Your Strength score determines the amount of weight you can bear.
 The following terms define what you can lift or carry.

 **_Carrying Capacity._** Your carrying capacity is your Strength score multiplied by 15.
-This is the weight (in pounds) that you can carry, which is high enough that most characters don’t usually have to worry about it.
+This is the weight (in pounds) that you can carry, which is high enough that most characters don't usually have to worry about it.

 **_Push, Drag, or Lift._** You can push, drag, or lift a weight in pounds up to twice your carrying capacity (or 30 times your Strength score).
 While pushing or dragging weight in excess of your carrying capacity, your speed drops to 5 feet.

 **_Size and Strength._** Larger creatures can bear more weight, whereas Tiny creatures can carry less.
-For each size category above Medium, double the creature’s carrying capacity and the amount it can push, drag, or lift.
+For each size category above Medium, double the creature's carrying capacity and the amount it can push, drag, or lift.
 For a Tiny creature, halve these weights.

 ##### Variant: Encumbrance